Jacked-Up/junglesequencer.com/docs/jungle-nodes/branch-node.md

 #### Result in the Jungle Editor
 ![Branch node attribute visual](img/branch-node-attribute-visual.png)

-:::info HOW DO I DEFINE THE INPUT PORT TYPE?
+:::info WHERE IS THE INPUT TYPE DEFINED?
 The Branch Node is a generic class, so you define the input port type when you inherit from the class.
 <br />**For example**, if you want the input port to accept a `float` value, you would set your script up like so:
 ```csharp